 That big piece of cornerstone content builds your site up as authority on that particular keyword phrase, and the more follow links you have going INTO those pieces helps boost the search ranking of those pieces of content.

 Want to deep-dive into SEO & Site Structure?
-I’m hosting a LIVE workshop on Saturday, August 12, 2017.
-CLICK HERE to register for this SEO and Site Structure workshop, and check out the other live Sweet Tea Intensives for the remainder of 2017.
+Grab the replay of this 3-hour in-depth event.
+CLICK HERE to register for this SEO and Site Structure workshop!

 #3 – A content strategy means you create LESS content.